Thursday, August 20, 2020

 Me, my Dhaba and his world of Wynberg – Allen School

 Today, he is remembered as Sikkim’s first COVID-19 death patient.
-Obituaries poured from different section of the societies including the ‘who is who’ of Sikkim.
-For many of his old students, not able to attend their favourite teacher’s last walk remains the most unfortunate scenario in their life.
-He was a highly respected individual, much appreciated for his simpleton lifestyle who dedicated his life in teaching profession.
-Without doubt, Rongli has lost one of her proud son.
+Obituaries poured from different sections of the societies, including the ‘who is who’ of Sikkim.
+For many of his old students, being unable to attend their favourite teacher’s last walk remains the most unfortunate scenario in their lives.
+He was a highly respected individual, much appreciated for his simpleton lifestyle, and dedicated his life to the teaching profession.
+Without a doubt, Rongli has lost one of her proud sons.

-My Dhaba (my father’s elder brother), Ghanashyam Pradhan, lovingly called ‘GS Sir’, by one and all was a retired former Headmaster of Phadamchen SSS.
-An educationist with vibrant thoughts that was shown in his teaching days had been the trademark of his more than two decade long illustrious profession.
-He enjoyed his retire life at Rongli, his birthplace with his wife, two sons (Praveen Pradhan and Pranay Pradhan) and his grandchildren; also contributing in certain social gatherings.
-His elder daughter (Ambika Pradhan) works as a nurse at New STNM Hospital at Sokaythang and is based on Gangtok.
+My Dhaba (my father’s elder brother), Ghanashyam Pradhan, lovingly called ‘GS Sir’, by one and all, was a retired former Headmaster of Phadamchen SSS.
+An educationist with vibrant thoughts, as shown in his teaching days, had been the trademark of his more than two decades of illustrious profession.
+He enjoyed his retirement life at Rongli, his birthplace, with his wife, two sons (Praveen Pradhan and Pranay Pradhan), and his grandchildren, who also contributed to certain social gatherings.
+His elder daughter (Ambika Pradhan) is a nurse at New STNM Hospital at Sokaythang, based in Gangtok.

-Dhaba had just celebrated his 69th birthday this July 1st.
-It was on July 24th, I had my last mobile conversation with him; he was not keeping well.
+Dhaba had just celebrated his 69th birthday on July 1st.
+It was on July 24th, and I had my last mobile conversation with him; he was not well.
 He was having mild fever and dysentery.
-Next morning, news came that he was taken to Rongli PHC.
+The next morning, news came that he was taken to Rongli PHC.
 He was on IV drips the entire day.
-Later late evening, we were informed Dhaba has been diagnosed with symptoms of Covid-19 and was referred to New STNM, the very night.
-Everything happened all of a sudden; next morning we heard the sad update that Dhaba breathed his last on the morning of July 26th, 2020.
-We, the family members are still in complete disbelief that he is no more with us.
+Later in the evening, we were informed Dhaba had been diagnosed with symptoms of COVID-19 and was referred to New STNM the very night.
+Everything happened all of a sudden; the next morning, we heard the sad update that Dhaba breathed his last on the morning of July 26th, 2020.
+We, the family members, are still in complete disbelief that he is no longer with us.

-Dhaba was a jovial person, always full of life.
-He was born to Late Siba Narayan Pradhan and Late Nirlata Pradhan and the eldest of the ten brothers and sisters.
-A complete family man, he was always fond of his family, his brothers, sisters, nephews and others.
+Dhaba was a jovial person who was always full of life.
+He was born to the Late Siba Narayan Pradhan and the Late Nirlata Pradhan and the eldest of ten brothers and sisters.
+A complete family man, he was always fond of his family, brothers, sisters, nephews, and others.

 He did his early schooling at Kumari Pema Tsedeun Middle English School, Rongli.
 Ghanashyam Pradhan was among the first 8 students to have got a Sikkim State scholarship to study outside Independent Sikkim.
 He joined the Wynberg-Allen School at Mussoorie.
-Some students to join Wynberg-Allen School in the early 60s included, Mingma Bhutia, Tej Rasaily, Gopal Rai, late Janak Kumar Chettri and others.
-His junior was PD Rai, former MP from Sikkim.
+Some students who joined Wynberg-Allen School in the early 60s included Mingma Bhutia, Tej Rasaily, Gopal Rai, the late Janak Kumar Chettri, and others.
+His junior was PD Rai, a former MP from Sikkim.

-But at any time, if one mentioned him about his staying at Wynberg-Allen School, he never made a gimmick in sharing off his best years of his life.
-I had always admired the English ascent and the fluency he had and without doubt all thank to Wynberg-Allen School, those teachers, friends and to that atmosphere for it.
+But at any time, if one mentioned him about his staying at Wynberg-Allen School, he never made a gimmick in sharing the best years of his life.
+I had always admired his English accent and fluency, and without a doubt, all thanks to Wynberg-Allen School, those teachers, friends, and that atmosphere for it.

-Vivid to my memory, in November 2nd 2009, Mr. & Mrs. Pakianathan and Mr. & Mrs. Firth (very sad to hear him pass away few months back) teachers from Wynberg-Allen School had visited Sikkim and met my Dhaba and a couple of other Sikkimese students of old days.
-I had requested my Dhaba to be part of that epic re-union that happened after forty years, to which he gladly agreed.
-It was me, Dhaba and Dhama and an unexpected aura of yesteryears.
+Vivid to my memory, on November 2nd, 2009, Mr. & Mrs. Pakianathan and Mr. & Mrs. Firth (very sad to hear him pass away a few months back) teachers from Wynberg-Allen School had visited Sikkim and met my Dhaba and a couple of other Sikkimese students of old days.
+I had requested my Dhaba to be part of that epic reunion that happened after forty years, to which he gladly agreed.
+It was me, Dhaba, and Dhama and an unexpected aura of yesteryears.

-The meet was held at Hotel Tibet, Gangtok; when the teachers moved into the Hotel, Dhaba walked towards them.
-He introduced himself and they hug each other.
+The meeting was held at Hotel Tibet, Gangtok; when the teachers moved into the Hotel, Dhaba walked towards them.
+He introduced himself, and they hugged each other.
 Watching both of them hug was something you don’t often come across.
-A smart and healthier Pakianathan teasing his student using sticks to walk was an interesting matter of laugh that still revolves around my memory.
+A smart and healthier Pakianathan teasing his student using sticks to walk was an interesting matter of laughter that still revolves around my memory.

-Mr. Pakianathan would talk “Oh!
-Ganashyam”, in his UK ascent he was a nice student, a leader of a Gardening Club and a sports enthusiast, in reply Dhaba added what I am today is all due to Mr. Pakianathan’s lesson of mathematics and his morals.
-Mrs. Pakianathan, Dhaba’s social study passed on a smile whereas Mr. Firth too added his views on Dhaba in his couple of year’s stint as a teacher at Wynberg-Allen School.
+Mr. Pakianathan would say, “Oh!
+Ganashyam” in his UK ascent, he was a nice student, a leader of a Gardening Club, and a sports enthusiast in reply Dhaba added what I am today is all due to Mr. Pakianathan’s lesson of mathematics and his morals.
+Mrs Pakianathan, Dhaba’s social study, passed on a smile, whereas Mr Firth too added his views on Dhaba in his couple of years stints as a teacher at Wynberg-Allen School.
 They talked about those days, those students, those colleagues.

-All of a sudden the topic of conversation shifted to “Gundruk”, yes you heard me right and Mr. Pakianathan recollected his memories of Gundruk, which he in his own words told “He (Dhaba) brought me a sack of Gundruk from Sikkim once and it was Gundruk all the week till it was finished” and we all laughed.
+All of a sudden, the topic of conversation shifted to “Gundruk.”
+Yes, you heard me right.
+Mr. Pakianathan recollected his memories of Gundruk in his own words: “He (Dhaba) brought me a sack of Gundruk from Sikkim once, and it was Gundruk all the week till it was finished,” and we all laughed.

-I was watching everything as one watch over in a silver screen, I could see the enthusiasm and shine in Dhaba’s face and I could read his mind as he was preparing to come out with every thought possible of those days to make the noon-time more momentous.
-He also had brought along with him old Wynberg-Allen School day’s photographs from his album that had the groups of Sikkim.
-He showed it to Mr. Firth, and he was able to identify few of them.
+I watched everything as one watched over a silver screen, I could see the enthusiasm and shine in Dhaba’s face, and I could read his mind as he prepared to come out with every thought possible of those days to make the noon-time more momentous.
+He also brought old Wynberg-Allen School day photographs from his album that had Sikkim groups.
+He showed it to Mr. Firth, and he could identify a few of them.

-That day was one such big occasion where I saw different emotion on my Dhaba’s face.
+That day was a big occasion, and I saw different emotions on my Dhaba’s face.
 The excitement of exchanging words with former teachers was nothing more than a fantasy, he later told me.
-He had then told me, let alone visiting Mussoorie, they came all the way from UK to meet us was like angel coming themselves to bless you.
+He had then told me that, let alone visiting Mussoorie, they came all the way from the UK to meet us, and it was like angels coming themselves to bless you.

-With the advent of technology and my interest in blog, I used to share Dhaba’s anecdotes with rest of the world.
-This was the medium where Dhaba’s friends from Wynberg - Allen days contacted me and off-lately few of his good old friends were in contact with him.
-Just few days before his passing away, Kanwaljit Singh Narula, his friend from Bangkok had contacted him.
-I felt it very hard to pass-on the message that his school friend with whom he had talked few days back after more than 50 years was no more.
+With the advent of technology and my interest in blogs, I used to share Dhaba’s anecdotes with the rest of the world.
+This was the medium where Dhaba’s friends from Wynberg - Allen days contacted me, and off-lately, few of his good old friends were in contact with him.
+Just a few days before his passing, Kanwaljit Singh Narula, his friend from Bangkok, had contacted him.
+I felt it very hard to pass on the message that his school friend with whom he had talked a few days back after more than 50 years was no more.

-After my Dhaba’s sad demise, his condolences call, whatsapp messages and emails from his Wynberg friends has not stopped.
-As we do, they too do miss their dear friend, ‘’very much”!!
+After my Dhaba’s sad demise, his condolence calls, WhatsApp messages, and emails from his Wynberg friends have not stopped.
+As we do, they also miss their dear friend, ‘’very much”!!

 Published in Sikkim Express - 09.08.2020